Skip to content

 Your agency built for the bottom.
 The top and middle — where high-value patients spend most of their time — are completely uncovered.

-Think about it from the agency’s perspective:
+Think about the math:

 • Setup takes 1-2 months of actual work